How to Secure File Upload in PHP and Prevent Malicious File Attacks

 Make sure to log all uploads to monitor all activities and alert you to potential security issues.

-Advanced Techniques To Secure File Uploads in PHP
+Advanced Techniques to Secure File Uploads in PHP

 1. Use a Content Delivery Network (CDN) for Serving Files